 In working the Seventh Step, we were practicing the principle of Humility.

 In working the Eighth Step, we were practicing the principles of Love and Forgiveness.

 In working the Ninth Step, we were practicing the principle of Justice.

 In working the Tenth Step, we were practicing the principle of Perseverance.

 In working the Eleventh Step, we were practicing the principle of Spiritual Awareness.

 In working the Twelfth Step, we were practicing the principle of Service.

-The principles of this program are something suggested or achieved by working the steps.
-The steps are the tools to be used to discover the principles.
+The principles of this program are something suggested or achieved by working the Steps.
+The Steps are the tools to be used to discover the principles.
 Of course, this is a program of action and a personal thing, an individual program, so each person will probably find their own principles for themselves.
-But, when all of these principles are given meaning and purpose through love—love of God, of others, and respect for ourselves—then they truly become the heart of our program of Marijuana Anonymous.
-With a deep sense of gratitude and the help of a Power greater than ourselves, we can live in emotional and physical sobriety with serenity and comfort—one day at a time.
+But, when all of these principles are given meaning and purpose through love—love of God, and of others—and respect for ourselves, then they truly become the heart of our program of Marijuana Anonymous.
+With a deep sense of gratitude and the help of a Power greater than ourselves, we can live in emotional and physical sobriety with serenity and comfort— one day at a time.